marge76/asleep/README.md

 # Asleep at the Wheel
-World Rodent Racing - RaspberryPi
+World Rodent Racing

+Measure the distance your rodent runs on its wheel using your RaspberryPi See how far they've travelled and compare to your friends.

 [Introductory Video](https://github.com/marge76/asleep/blob/master/asleepatthewheel.mp4)